athensresearch/athens/README.md

 # 🚀 [Download the free desktop app](https://github.com/athensresearch/athens/releases) 🚀

-**[Sponsor us on Open Collective until we migrate to Stripe](https://opencollective.com/athens)!
-We are building out a software service for users and a [self-hosted/on-premise solution for enterprises](https://github.com/athensresearch/athens-backend).**
+**[Sponsor us on Open Collective]((https://opencollective.com/athens) until we migrate to Stripe!
+We are building out a software service for individuals and teams and a [self-hosted/on-premise solution for enterprises](https://github.com/athensresearch/athens-backend).**

 **[Demo Athens in your browser (no changes are saved)](https://athensresearch.github.io/athens)**